NWilson/keyboards/02-keyopatra-project/README.md

 <iframe width="100%" height="500" style="border:1px solid #eeeeee;" src="https://3dviewer.net/embed.html#model=https://raw.githubusercontent.com/NWilson/keyboards/main/02-keyopatra-project/CAD%20resources/Rigel%20plate.step$camera=-106.14261,-187.26347,149.48200,8.92477,42.87129,-3.94118,0.00000,-0.00000,1.00000,45.00000$cameramode=perspective$envsettings=fishermans_bastion,off$backgroundcolor=255,255,255,255$defaultcolor=200,200,200$edgesettings=on,0,0,0,1"></iframe>
 <br/>3D CAD file for the plate of the left-hand-side of the split keyboard.

+### §3.4.
+Attic / work-in-progress

+Case design

+- major choice is between resin (SLA print), wood (CNC), or aluminium (CNC).
+- assuming a two-piece case with screws to hold together, and slot in between to hold gasket-mounted plate.
+- The interior surface of the case is uncontroversial, it's just a rectangular hollow interior underneath the keyboard the plate.
+Interior space to hold a microcontroller and a sheet of poron
+- The exterior surface of the case is "just" a matter of doing a bit of lofting/shaping of the profile to make it just a _little_ bit nicer than a cuboid box

+Tenting system

+- want to support docked units with little-to-no tenting
+  - with/without splay
+  - with forwards/backwards tilt
+  - want front and rear attachment points
+  - short and long single legs
+    - simple: it's a leg, it just rotates and locks
+  - short and long T legs
+    - yikes, three-way axis support needed!
+    - OK, so need a two-axis fastening to the board
+    - and the connecting rod will allow a short or long single leg to be attached. simples!
+- want to support undocked units with larger amount of tenting
+  - base-plate system?
+  - or leg-based system?
+  - use a single universal locking nut in the centre, for compatibility with tripod/chair mounting